Engin-Boot/pong-stage-Azimcharoliya/Stage0/README.md

-# The Essentials

-1. Breakdown the problem into modules.
-Name each module
-1. Rename the 'give-me-a-name...' files to reflect the module names.
-Create more files for more modules.
-Fill the responsibility and acceptance-criteria in each module.
-1. Fill the sequence-start file with the details of module-interactions, as indicated in that file.
+# Pong Game Initial Decomposition

+## Modules

+The game consist of the following  modules:

+Set_Board: Sets the board of the game

+Start_Game: Starts the game

+Update_UI: Updates the game UI

+Poll_Input: Collects the player inputs

+Frame_Update: Returns the current frame of the game

+Check_Collision: Checks the ball collision during the game

+Update_Direction_Velocity: Updates direction and velocity of the ball

+Update_Score_Count: Updates player score during the game

+Check_Winner: Checks for the winner

+Reset_Ball: Resets the ball during the game

+Sequence start file contains details of module interaction